Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 with each other out-of-band (that is, away from any interference by the Transparency Log operator), or communicate with the Transparency Log anonymously.
-However, later sections will give guidance on how these channels can be utilized effectively when/if they're available.
+However, later sections will give guidance on how these channels can be utilized effectively when/if they're available. <!-- TODO: Link later section -->

 ## Operational Modes

+TODO

 ## Basic Protocols